isomerpages/moe-jurongwestpri/_our-partnership/CDAC.md

 permalink: /our-partnership/cdac/
 description: ""
 ---
-Jurong West Primary School has partnered with CDAC to provide to help academically weak students from less well-to-do families to do well in their examinations since 2018.
+Jurong West Primary School has partnered with CDAC to help academically weak students from less well-to-do families to do well in their examinations since 2018.

 Tuition is conducted in Jurong West Primary school on Saturday morning.